brendanhasz/probflow/README.rst

 Getting Started
 ---------------

-`TensorFlow Probability <http://www.tensorflow.org/probability>`_ is a fantastic Python library for building probabilistic models.
-Unfortunately, because of the flexibility it allows, TensorFlow Probability requires a lot of boilerplate code in order to fit a full Bayesian model.  **ProbFlow** takes care of all the legwork, allowing you to quickly and painlessly build, fit, and evaluate custom Bayesian models (or `ready-made <http://probflow.readthedocs.io/en/latest/ready_made_models.html>`_ ones!) which run on top of `TensorFlow <http://www.tensorflow.org/>`_ and `TensorFlow Probability <http://www.tensorflow.org/probability>`_.
+**ProbFlow** allows you to quickly and painlessly build, fit, and evaluate custom Bayesian models (or `ready-made <http://probflow.readthedocs.io/en/latest/ready_made_models.html>`_ ones!) which run on top of `TensorFlow <http://www.tensorflow.org/>`_ and `TensorFlow Probability <http://www.tensorflow.org/probability>`_.

 With ProbFlow, the core building blocks of a Bayesian model are parameters, layers, and probability distributions (and, of course, the data input).
-Layers define how parameters interact with the independent variables (the *x* data) to create the probability distribution of the observed dependent variables (the *y* values).
+Layers define how parameters interact with the independent variables (the features) to predict the probability distribution of the dependent variables (the target).

 For example, a simple Bayesian linear regression